lightbend/RSocketCloudflow/README.md

 # RSocket Cloudflow Ingress

-This is the companion code to the article at [http://TODO](http://TODO)
+This repository is the companion code to the article at [http://TODO](http://TODO)

 This project is based on the articles [RSocket Intro](https://www.baeldung.com/rsocket) [Reactive Service-to-service](https://dzone.com/articles/reactive-service-to-service-communication-with-rso-1)